Updated April 29, 2026

 According to World Health Organization figures, the number of social media users with hearing or visual impairment is likely to reach far into the billions over the coming years.
 This makes it essential to be inclusive when devising your content strategy.

 This doesn’t mean you should stop using memes, emojis, and ASCII text when creating posts.
-Still, it does mean that you should build inclusive content that considers the needs of your entire audience and features alt text that’s useful wherever possible.
+Inclusive content must prioritize the needs of your entire audience by featuring useful alt text in every post.